 Basic steps in the policy-planning and creation phase include:

 - Build a team.
 Unless you have internal staff capable of creating a retention policy, you need consultants, contractors or new hires.
 Though your current administrators are part of the process, it’s important to staff your team with professionals who understand data retention and best practices in creating a plan.

-- Categorize your data.
-Every organization has different data types, access rules and storage locations.
-Categorize data so that sensitive information can be separated from general data.
-The sensitive data requires high-level cybersecurity rules and defenses to protect it from threat actors.
+- Categorise your data.
+Every organisation has different data types, access rules and storage locations.
+Categorise data so that sensitive information can be separated from general data.
+The sensitive data requires high-level cybersecurity rules and defences to protect it from threat actors.

 - Identify laws and compliance standards that regulate data.
 Compliance standards provide guidance as your policy rules are defined.
 Each compliance standard must be taken into consideration as violations can result in hefty fines.

 - Write the policy.
 Writing a policy requires input from multiple people.
 That may mean having one person who collects everyone’s thoughts and composes the policy, or multiple people contributing directly to the written policy.

 - Communicate the policy with administrators.
 Anyone who will be a part of the backup and retention plan should know the policies behind any rules and standards defined in the policy.